 So why is the result so painfully unfunny?
 The potential spoofs on history are enormous, as explored by Mel Brooks and the aforementioned British troupe in some detail.
 But Year One limits its scope to a rather small expanse of time; beginning with a hunter-gatherer tribe, it barely gets passed Sodom and Gomorrah.
 Does the title refer to the first year in recorded history?
 If so, aren’t we coming in a little late in the game?
 Or perhaps we’re coming in too early, and the title refers to the first year on the Christian calendar, in which case we question, where’s Jesus?
 Don’t bother thinking about the timeline.
 There’s not a cohesive one to speak of.

 Black and Cera star as two tribal primitives, complete with loincloths, shaggy hair, and pelts for clothes.
 There’s no point in telling you their characters’ names because the actors aren’t even trying to dodge their typecast onscreen personas.
 Black is just Black, still a rock-n-roller who blurts his lines with blind confidence.
 The witty Cera is seemingly present only to further punctuate the film’s barefaced irony, no different than any of his roles since Arrested Development.
 Will Cera still be playing the awkward man-boy when he’s thirtysomething?
 Probably.
 Meanwhile, Black feels right at home in caveman attire.
 Cera only feels at home in his signature hoodie, as seen on Juno, Nick and Nora’s Infinite Playlist, Superbad, and should I go on?

 Once they reach Sodom, it becomes clear that the movie was cut down from an R-rating to PG-13, undoubtedly to appeal to teen crowds.
 This is not only true because no sodomy is depicted in Sodom, but because the editing seems choppy and several scenes look clumsily abbreviated.
 Perhaps Ramis dealt with some nasty studio influence over at Columbia Pictures, who insisted that he keep his base humor down and instead insert thumpin’ hip-hop beats into the soundtrack (yes, I’m serious).
-By contrast, it’s strange that the studio left in the ending’s message about religion being a farce and to find your own destiny.
+By contrast, it’s strange that the studio left in the ending’s message about religion being a farce and finding your own destiny.